tylernguyen/x1c6-hackintosh/README.md

 Keymapping is not perfect, need to do a complete ADB map
 Performance optimization - proper SMBIOS with the 2018 Macbook

+## Pull Needed:"
+Anything that partially/fully fixes "What doesn't work".
+Proper DisplayOverride for HiDPI support and general screen profile correction.

 ## Hardware Replacements:
 ### WiFi and Bluetooth:
 Replace factory Intel wifi module with a MacOS compatible one.
 Make sure that the card is of M.2 form factor.
 I replaced it with a Broadcom BCM94352Z.